 Divers will travel the world to get to good locations to dive with sharks.
 It can be big money too.
 Some dive operators will feed an area to attract sharks for their clients but it’s a controversial practice.

 In some regions such as Florida the baiting for sharks have been banned while in other regions it’s accepted by local authorities.
 It is a controversial practise though among marine conservationists.
-Will feeding sharks with ‘chum’ – ground up fish that is used as food – change the behaviour of sharks and interfere with their natural feeding and foraging behaviour?
+Will feeding sharks with ‘chum’ – ground up fish that is used as food – change the behaviour of sharks and interfere with their natural feeding and foraging behaviour? [pullquote]Not only did we discover that ecotourism provisioning did not affect tiger shark behavior, we found that tiger sharks undergo previously unknown long-distance migrations up to 3,500 km into the open Atlantic.[/pullquote]

 Does feeding sharks at dive sites change foraging behaviour?